 Note: This feature requires the use of Canon's Digital Photo Professional 4.5 software.

 LCD Rear Screen (But No Articulation)

-Canon have finally introduced a touch screen rear LCD monitor which is great for focussing during video recording (including adjustable focus transition speeds), menu navigation and zooming in on your images once taken etc.
+Canon have finally introduced a touch screen rear LCD monitor.
+This is great for focussing during video recording (including adjustable focus transition speeds).
+Also for menu navigation and zooming in on your images once taken etc.

-My biggest gripe is that Canon have still not cottoned on that an articulated rear screen for using live view when filming is absolutely necessary when shooting at awkward angles.
+My biggest gripe is that Canon have still not cottoned on that an articulated rear screen is needed.
+It is best for using live view when filming and is absolutely necessary when shooting at awkward angles.
 I read somewhere that the reason for no articulation is to do with weather sealing…

-However, good quality images at high ISO is something I love for sports or fast moving subjects so that I can use a long telephoto lens with super fast shutter and small aperture without worrying about quality but nailing shots every time.
+However, good quality images at high ISO is something I love for sports or fast moving subjects.
+This allows me to use a long telephoto lens with super fast shutter and small aperture without worrying about quality.
+But nailing shots every time.

-All the other new features actually make this a superb stills camera and anyone upgrading purely for stills photography should consider the 5D Mark IV except for one thing…the price (more on this later).
+All the other new features actually make this a superb stills camera.
+Anyone upgrading purely for stills photography should consider the 5D Mark IV except for one thing.
+The price (more on this later).

-I started in this industry as a stills photographer through and through shooting weddings, commercial contracts, portraits and so on.
-I have used 35mm and medium format film cameras through to high resolution DSLR’s.
+I started in this industry as a stills photographer through and through.
+This was shooting weddings, commercial contracts, portraits and so on.
+I've used 35mm and medium format film cameras right through to high resolution DSLR's.

 However, since around 2007, I have been more and more involved with video to the point where it is now a huge part of my business.
 I think there are a lot of other photographers out there heading the same way.